ArtiSynth Installation Guide for Linux

 > javac -version

 The output should match the version of the installed JDK.
 If it does not, or if the command javac is not found, then one fix is to add the directory <JDK_HOME>/bin to your system Path, as described in Section 14.1, where <JDK_HOME> is the JDK installation directory.
-In particular, <JDK_HOME>/bin should be added ahead of any other Java installations that might be specified on the Path.
+When adding <JDK_HOME>/bin to your Path, it should be added ahead of any other Java installations that might be specified.
 To see the current contents of the Path, open a terminal window and run the command

 > echo $PATH